pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 This project implements a VFO and BFO  using an Arduino with Si5351 signal generator.
 You can controll the VFO using an encoder and also a SmartPhone via a mobile application developed here for this purpose.

-The Si5351 is an I2C configurable clock generator that is very appropriate for receivers and transceivers projects in amateur radio applications.
+The heart of this VFO is the component Si5351.
+It is an I2C configurable clock generator that is very appropriate for receivers and transceivers projects in amateur radio applications.
+It has three outputs that you can get three distinct frequencies at the same time.
+A great feature of the Si5351A is the possibility of using it with a microcontroller or platform like Arduino, PIC family and others.
 See more on [Silicon Labs documentation](https://www.silabs.com/documents/public/data-sheets/Si5351-B.pdf).

  This project uses two outputs of the Si5351.
 The VFO  uses the output 0 (CLK0) and can oscillate from 100KHz to 160MHz.
 The BFO uses the output 1 (CLK1) of Si5351 and it was configured to oscillate from 452KHz to 458KHz (you can modigy the BFO range to any other from 8KHz to 160MHz).